 Nikki collects art like snowflakes, each one a unique conversational piece for her homes in Tampa and Beverly Hills.
 At The Disco House, CASS featured innovative artists including Hijack (Bleeding Heart), Hueman (Next Afternoon), James Verbicky (Vasina), Retina (Untitled), Tatiana Suarez (Nadi), Tristan Eaton (Goodnight), Brent Estabrook (Unthink Everything), Derek Gores (Lady Danger, Mission Control, Air Scream, Frequency Flyer) and Sharktoof (Nature’s Dandelion, Nature’s Setting Sun) and Brainwash (Not Guilty).

 Perhaps one of the most intriguing pieces is Space Rainbow by Mark Joseph Oliver and Casey Johnson.
-Oliver and Johnson wanted to created an exciting, intriguing artwork as a celebration of the physical space it inhabits in Nikki’s home, as well as a far-off space where only the sound of rocket ships can
+Oliver and Johnson wanted to create an exciting, intriguing artwork as a celebration of the physical space it inhabits in Nikki’s home, as well as a far-off space where only the sound of rocket ships can be heard.

-Learn more about Crespo Design Group and CASS by visiting www.crespodesigngroup.com and www.casscontemporary.com.
+Learn more about Crespo Design Group and CASS by visiting crespodesigngroup.com and casscontemporary.com.